coddle-cpp/coddle/README.md

 The goal is to make it work for Windows, Linux, Mac OS X and iOS (Android maybe).

-Desision was made to support only clang.
+A decision was made to support clang only.

 ## Dependencies

 - computer or laptop
 - git
 - clang
-- access to Internet (sorry the tool would work purly without Internet)
+- access to the Internet (sorry the tool would work purely without Internet)

 ### Linux
 - see above